Immerse in your deepest reality

 This prototype is built with Iannix, Reaper, and PureData – to be ported into JavaScript, WebAudio, and WebGL as we progress the audio process and musical qualities.

-Progress demo ~ Peer into the Flow
+Peer into the flow

-Developed Peer into the Flow, an artwork series supporting Locus – integrating GPU particle simulation and rendering, and AI face-tracking technology.
+Developed Peer into the flow, an artwork series supporting Locus – integrating GPU particle simulation and rendering, and AI face-tracking technology.

 Your touch or cursor influence the particles, while the view mirrors the turn of your head via AI face-tracking – try it with the camera enabled.